Startup Domain Names: Buying the Right Domain Name

 Use Other Domain Extensions/Endings

-Ideally, you would like to secure a. com domain.
-It’s the best option for branding and type-in-traffic, also being ideal for any site.
-However, there are other endings or extensions that could benefit your brand as well.
+Ideally, you would like to secure a .com domain.
+It’s the best option for branding and type-in-traffic, which is essential for any site.
+However, there are other endings or extensions (TLDs) that could benefit your brand as well.
 Take the .info extension for example.
 It could be an alternative if you are running an informational site.

 Another choice is to localize your own domain.
-If your site is based out of the United Kingdom, you would want to utilize the .uk extension.
-Not only does this open the door to additional possibilities, in addition, it differentiates you from an international website.
+If your site is based out of the United Kingdom, you would want to utilize the .uk or co.uk extension.
+Not only does this open the door to additional possibilities, it differentiates you from an international website.

-A website like name.com is an excellent resource for searching for possible domains and extensions.
+A website like name.com is an excellent resource for searching for domains and extensions.

 View Auctions for Domain Names